HelpfulScripts/hsHomeSec/README.md

 - Or call<br>
     `> sudo node node_modules/.bin/hsHomeSec ftp`<br>
     to start the system with its own ftp server.
-    > You can try the calls without `sudo`, though it is likely needed since we start a webserver (and, if selected, an ftp server).
+    > You can try the calls without `sudo`, though it is likely needed since we start an ftp server (if selected).
     The webserver lets Mail (via Applescript) tell the system about incoming user commands.

 ## Operations
-- send an email to the mail account configured above.
+- send an email to the mail account configured in step 4 above.
 - ensure that the mail address you send it from is configured as `User` in `homeCfg.json`.
 A `403` error will be returned if not.
 - issue commands via the mail's subject field.
 For example:
-   - `snap` will return a snapshot from each attacherd camera
+   - `snap` will return a snapshot from each attached camera
    - `help` will return a list of available commands.